 - (1) In accordance with SEC rules, these amounts reflect the grant date fair values of the restricted stock units, or RSUs, granted to each of Messrs.
-White, Bonaccorso and Davis in 2019, calculated in accordance with Financial Accounting Standard Board Accounting Standards Codification Topic 718 for stock-based compensation transactions (ASC 718), based on the probable outcome of the vesting conditions of these RSUs as of the grant date.
+White and Davis in 2020 and 2019, calculated in accordance with ASC Topic 718 for stock-based compensation transactions, based on the probable outcome of the vesting conditions of these RSUs as of the grant date.
 Each RSU represented the contingent right to receive one share of our common stock upon the achievement of certain performance targets, subject to the recipient's continuous service through the vesting events.
 As of the grant date, the performance vesting condition was considered not probable of occurring and, as a result, the grant date fair value of the RSUs, for purposes of this table, is \$0.
-Assuming that the performance vesting condition of these RSUs was met as of the grant date, the value of these RSUs would have been \$1,178,250 for each of Messrs.
-White and Bonaccorso and \$392,750 for Mr. Davis.
-The assumptions we used in valuing RSUs are described in Note 2 to our audited financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2019. - (2) The amounts reflect the full grant date fair value for awards granted during the indicated year.
-The grant date fair value was computed in accordance with ASC Topic 718.
+Assuming that the performance vesting condition of these RSUs was met as of the grant date, the value of 2019 RSUs would have been \$1,178,250 for Mr. White at \$392,750 for Mr. Davis and the value of 2020 RSUs would have been \$664,500 for Mr. White, \$221,500 for Mr. Davis and \$492,000 for Dr. Goldenberg.
+The assumptions we used in valuing RSUs are described in Note 2 to our audited financial statements included in this Annual Report on Form 10-K. - (2) The amounts reflect the full grant date fair value for awards granted during the indicated year.
+The grant date fair value was computed in accordance with ASC Topic 718, Compensation-Stock Compensation.
 Consistent with the calculations contained in our financial statements, this calculation does not give effect to any estimate of forfeitures related to service-based vesting, but assumes that the executive will perform the requisite service for the award to vest in full.
-The assumptions we used in valuing options are described in Note 9 to our audited financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2019. - (3) The amounts reflect the portion of each named executive officer's target bonus paid based on the achievement of our corporate goals, which are discussed further below under "-Narrative to Summary Compensation Table-Annual Bonus."
-For Mr. Bonaccorso, his annual bonus for 2018 was prorated based on his start date during 2018.
-For Mr. Davis, his annual bonus for 2019 was prorated based on his start date during 2019. - (4) Includes our 401(k) plan matching contributions and life insurance premiums paid by us. - (5) Mr. Bonaccorso has served as our Chief Commercial Officer since February 2018. - (6) Mr. Davis has served as our Chief Financial Officer since October 2019 and did not receive any compensation from us in 2018.
+The assumptions we used in valuing options are described in Note 9 to our audited financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2020. - (3) The amounts reflect the portion of each named executive officer's target bonus paid based on the achievement of our corporate goals, which are discussed further below under "-Narrative to Summary Compensation Table-Annual Bonus." - (4) Includes our healthcare benefits, 401(k) plan matching contributions and life insurance premiums paid by us.
+For Dr. Goldenberg, also includes \$44,217 in director fees for serving on our board of directors until July 2020. - (5) Dr. Goldenberg has served as our Chief Medical Officer since July 2020. - (6) Mr. Davis has served as our Chief Financial Officer since October 2019. - (7) Includes the grant date fair value of options to purchase 5,834 shares of our common stock granted to Dr. Goldenberg for his service as a director in June 2020 equal to \$43,240. - (8) Consists of a signing bonus Dr. Goldenberg received upon his execution of his employment agreement and associated confidential information agreement.

-Outstanding Equity Awards as of December 31, 2019
+Outstanding Equity Awards as of December 31, 2020

-The following table sets forth certain information about equity awards granted to our named executive officers that remain outstanding as of December 31, 2019:
+The following table sets forth certain information about equity awards granted to our named executive officers that remain outstanding as of December 31, 2020: